Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/technical-notes.md

 It is the technical response that lets plane-based writing remain writable, searchable, and interoperable as text.

 ## VII.
-Practical scale and overripe infrastructure
+Practical scale and outgrown infrastructure

 This is not a hypothetical writing system waiting for first use.

-The accumulated corpus now contains nearly **68,000 signs**.
+The Brazilian Sign Language dictionary alone now contains nearly **68,000 signs**.

+Across languages, the broader accumulated dataset contains well over **one million unique signs**.

+Those signs have not yet been fully catalogued and cross-referenced.

+But query strings and advanced search already make that work technically approachable at scale.

 That scale proves several things at once:

 - plane-based writing is functioning in practice
 - real users have been authoring signs for years
 - the infrastructure is carrying more historical and practical weight than its current support model was built for
+- data generation is now outpacing the old one-destination workflow

 It also creates predictable problems:

 - duplicates
 - inconsistent curation
 - learning-oriented entries mixed with dictionary-oriented entries
-- platform structures that were useful early on but are now overripe
+- refinement work landing in the same place as stable reference material
+- flows that were workable at hundreds or thousands of entries but strain badly at tens of thousands

 This is not a sign of failure.

-It is a sign that the writing system has outgrown the current platform model.
+It is a sign that the writing system has outgrown the current platform model and needs better destinations, pathways, and integration flows for continual growth.

 ## VIII.
 Dictionary and practice should not be the same thing